 Whichever way you go with your initial assessment, determine if there is a sufficient market to support your business.
 You don’t need to do major market research for this initial market analysis.
 You may want, and even need, to do real research later on.
 For now, however, you want to get a good educated guess about how many potential customers you might have.

 What you want at this point is a reality check.
 You’ve already developed a quick break-even analysis that ties your initial business numbers to your required sales.
 Now you’re going to look at how many customers you might have so you can think about the importance of breaking even.

-The following illustration shows a Market Analysis table.
-You can also use a Market Analysis chart as a visual guide to your market segments.
+The following illustration shows a summary market analysis.
+You can also use a market analysis chart as a visual guide to your market segments.

 Pause for reflection

-Especially for potential start-up companies, a moment of reflection is critical.
+Especially for potential startup companies, a moment of reflection is critical.
 Many people dream of starting a business, but that dream turns into a nightmare if the new business isn’t successful.
-If you think you can make your break-even numbers work and you believe you have enough customers to make it, then go on to develop the plan.
-If not, either do more research and revise the idea, or give up and try something else.
+If you think you can make your break-even numbers work and you believe you have enough customers to make it, then go on to develop your full business plan.
+If not, either do more research and revise the idea, or give it up and try something else.

 Short on time and need a business plan?
 Have an MBA write your business plan in five business days with LivePlan’s business plan consulting.